by Matt Slick

 The Jehovah's Witnesses teach that Jesus is a created being and is not worthy of worship.
-Christians counter that Jesus is worshipped in the New Testament and cite verses such as Matt.
+Christians counter that Jesus is worshiped in the New Testament and cite verses such as Matt.
 2:2, 11; 14:33; 28:9; John 9:35-38; and Heb.
 1:6.
 The Witnesses acknowledge that at times people bowed down before Jesus the same way they would to God the Father, but they deny that Jesus was worshiped.
 In fact, in the New World Translation produced by the Jehovah's Witnesses, the Greek word for worship, proskuneo, is always translated as "obeisance" whenever it refers to Christ but is translated as worship whenever it refers to the Father.
 The witnesses select which way to translate the word proskuneo depending on two things: who is being addressed and what their theology tells them.
 So, the debate continues.
 The Witnesses deny Jesus' deity, and the Christians rightfully proclaim it.
 Jesus is the second person of the Trinity.

 In an attempt to prove their position, Jehovah's Witnesses sometimes quote 1 Chron.
 29:20 which says in the King James, "And David said to all the congregation, now bless the LORD your God.
-And all the congregation blessed the LORD God of their fathers, and bowed down their heads, and worshipped the LORD, and the king."
+And all the congregation blessed the LORD God of their fathers, and bowed down their heads, and worshiped the LORD, and the king."
 (KJV).
-By quoting the King James, the Jehovah's Witness will try to establish that since King David was worshipped along with God, it means that David was worshipped to a lesser degree than God.
+By quoting the King James, the Jehovah's Witness will try to establish that since King David was worshiped along with God, it means that David was worshiped to a lesser degree than God.
 Therefore, they say it follows that Jesus can also be worshiped to a lesser degree than God in the same way that King David was, and it would not require that Jesus be divine.

 First of all, 1 Chron.
 29:20 obviously cannot mean that David was worshiped equally with God.
 This would be blasphemy.
 Therefore, it is best to translate the Hebrew word shachah as "pay homage" or "bow down" as is attested to by other translations.